New Printing Methods Vs Old – Fall in Love with Print Again

 - Text and line graphics are extremely crisp.

 Essentially, as long as the printer has digital capabilities it can receive documents connected to a computer, network or printed wirelessly.
 While the quality has increased dramatically since its introduction, some digital print devices leave customers frustrated and not quite what they were expecting.
 Here at Galloways, our litho and digital print departments are calibrated to the same colour standards meaning we can cross between output mediums with relative ease depending on the project.
 Digital print does not require unique individual plates, you can quickly produce different designs at a lower cost.
-Digital printing is best used for interchangeable shorter runs.
+These interchangeable shorter runs are ideal for digital printing.

 Advantages of Digital Printing: